You won’t be able to eat all of the fish you’ve caught at once, so you’ll have to store it.

 Make careful to flip them many times a day as well.
 If they’re still moist, bring them in at night and sprinkle them with salt.

-You can sometimes help by lighting a Smokey fire upwind.
-Make careful you just utilize hardwoods this time.
+You can sometimes help by lighting a smokey fire upwind.
+Be careful you just utilize hardwoods this time.

 Smoking fish dries it out, equivalent to salting, to create a climate where germs can’t thrive.